s-charvin/Note/emotion/3.论文记录/{50}_Multi-Task Learning as Multi-Objective Optimization.md

 \min _{\alpha^{1}, \ldots, \alpha^{T}}\left\{\left\|\sum_{t=1}^{T} \alpha^{t} \nabla_{\boldsymbol{\theta}^{s h}} \hat{\mathcal{L}}^{t}\left(\boldsymbol{\theta}^{s h}, \boldsymbol{\theta}^{t}\right)\right\|_{2}^{2} \mid \sum_{t=1}^{T} \alpha^{t}=1, \alpha^{t} \geq 0 \quad \forall t\right\}
 $$

 Désidéri (2012) showed that either the solution to this optimization problem is 0 and the resulting point satisfies the KKT conditions, or the solution gives a descent direction that improves all tasks.
-Hence, the resulting MTL algorithm would be gradient descent on the task-specific parameters followed by solving 3 and applying the solution $\left(\sum_{t=1}^{T} \alpha^{t} \nabla_{\boldsymbol{\theta}^{s h}}\right)$ as a gradient update to shared parameters.
+Hence, the resulting 多任务学习 algorithm would be gradient descent on the task-specific parameters followed by solving 3 and applying the solution $\left(\sum_{t=1}^{T} \alpha^{t} \nabla_{\boldsymbol{\theta}^{s h}}\right)$ as a gradient update to shared parameters.
 We discuss how to solve 33 for an arbitrary model in Section $3.2$ and present an efficient solution when the underlying model is an encoder-decoder in Section $3.3$

 Solving the Optimization Problem